Person with Responsibility

 (a) Individual Inspections of the CRO Register

-The information filed with the CRO pursuant to the Companies Act 2014 is available for public inspection pursuant to those statutes, usually for a small fee, which has been fixed by the Minister for Business, Enterprise and Innovation.
+The information filed with the CRO pursuant to the Companies Act 2014 is available for public inspection pursuant to those statutes, usually for a small fee, which has been fixed by the Minister for Enterprise, Trade and Employment.
 These inspection fees are fixed by the Minister having regard to the estimated cost of collection, production, reproduction and dissemination of company information, which is a requirement under European law.

 Certain vital information, such as company name and registered office address, may be checked free of charge on the CRO Web Search Facility.
 A more detailed synopsis of a company is available by ordering a company printout or a copy of any document filed.
 This again can be obtained using the web search facility and a charge applies, again as fixed by the Minister pursuant to statute.
 This information is also available over the counter at our public office or by postal request.